Christian Bethancourt Preview, Player Props: Rays vs. Mariners

 Christian Bethancourt At The Plate

-- Bethancourt has 15 doubles, nine home runs and 13 walks while hitting .230.
+- Bethancourt is hitting .227 with 15 doubles, nine home runs and 13 walks.

-- Bethancourt has had an RBI in 21 games this season (23.3%), including six multi-RBI outings (6.7%).
-He has also driven home three or more of his team's runs in three contests.
+- In 23.1% of his games this season, Bethancourt has driven in at least one run.
+In six of those games (6.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.